-Newport Beach is home to an abundance of beachfront and bayside restaurants that take “dining with a view” to a whole new level.
-Snag a seat at Lighthouse Cafe, Newport Landing or Zinqué to watch the boats cruise by with a cocktail in hand.
+Newport Beach’s collection of beachfront and bayside restaurants take “dining with a view” to a whole new level.
+Snag a seat at Skål Pizza, The Cannery, Newport Landing or Zinqué to watch the boats cruise by with a cocktail in hand.
 Or, grab a sandwich from Dory Deli or enjoy brunch at The Beachcomber Café for an on-the-sand experience.

 Proximity to SoCal Attractions

-There’s plenty to do in Newport Beach, but one of the best things about the city is its proximity to local SoCal attractions.
+There’s plenty to do in Newport Beach, but one of the best things about visiting and living here is its proximity to local SoCal attractions.
 Disneyland Park is just over a 20-minute drive away, while cities like LA and San Diego are just over an hour drive north or south.
-Catalina Island is also a popular destination during the summer months and is only about an hour-long boat ride away!
+Catalina Island is also a popular destination during the summer months and is only about an hour-long boat ride away.

-One of the things that make Newport Beach such a desirable place to live is its small-town charm.
+One of the things that makes Newport Beach such a desirable place to live is its small-town charm.
 No two houses look alike no matter where you go—whether it’s the Balboa Peninsula, Balboa Island or Corona del Mar.
 Each neighborhood has its own character and feel, and visitors can even book a vacation rental for a true taste of the Newport lifestyle!